 You can throw the scapes into the compost pile, make a necklace out of them, braid them into a dog leash, attach them to a headband for a truly fashionable look good for driver’s license photos, school pictures or scape porn …

 Garlic Scape Pesto is the way you want to go for cooking.
-I make a batch every summer with my garlic scapes and freeze it to use throughout the winter.
+I make a double batch every summer with my garlic scapes and freeze it to use throughout the winter.
 Plus I eat some immediately of course.
 It’s a light, bright, tasting pesto with a mild garlic taste.

 So if you grow it, go outside and check for scapes now.
 Before the thought eSCAPES you.

 →Follow me on Instagram where I often make a fool of myself←